raulshma/tech-ticker/docs/Documentation.md

 **✅ All Phases Completed Successfully**

 The TechTicker system has been fully implemented and is operational.
-All planned features have been delivered with additional enhancements:
+All planned features have been delivered with additional enhancements including critical security improvements and advanced functionality:

 **Completed Core Features:**
 1.  **✅ Backend Foundation:** Complete .NET 9.0 Aspire setup with all core services